SciML/DataDrivenDiffEq.jl/docs/src/extended_examples.md

 scatter!(X_2[1,:], X_2[2,:], legend = true, label = "Trajectory 2") #hide
 savefig("multiple_koopman_trajectories.png") #hide
 ```

+Note that we varied the inital conditions and the measurement time.
+The resulting trajectories are shown below.

 ![](multiple_koopman_trajectories.png)

+Since we simply solve a least square regression problem, we can assume the data to be given in pairs ``(x_i, \dot{x}_i)``.
+In [this paper on the Dynamic Mode Decomposition](https://arxiv.org/pdf/1312.0041.pdf) its pointed out that the overall ordering of the snapshots does not matter, as long as the specific pair is consistent.

+This means we can simply append the trajectories and use the new array to derive the approximation.

 ```@example multiple_koopman
 X = hcat(X_1, X_2)
 DX = hcat(DX_1, DX_2)
 ```

+In the next steps, we simply create a basis for the approximation and proceed as usual.

 ```@example multiple_koopman
 @variables u[1:2]